-Content The student clearly interacts with the course materials (readings and lectures), demonstrating both comprehension of the material and offering creative and constructive insight for further conversation on the topic at hand.
-The student clearly interacts with all the course materials (readings and lectures) appropriate to the topic, demonstrating comprehension of the material.
-The student clearly interacts with only some of the materials appertaining to the topic of the assignment, demonstrating comprehension of the material.
-Alternately, the student uses the appropriate materials, but does not represent them accurately.
-The student's assignment either does not refer to any course material or clearly misunderstands the material it does use.
-Collegiality The assignment is academic in tone (or is appropriate to the intended audience), inviting further constructive conversation on the topic, even in the case of disagreeing with authors, the instructor, or other students. academic in tone (or is appropriate to the intended audience), though can emphasize deconstructive interaction more than The assignment is more conversational than academic in tone (or is not entirely appropriate to the intended audience) and/or is defensive about engaging in constructive self- reflection.
-The assignment is entirely informal (or is inappropriate to the intended audience) and/or may be entirely negative by attacking others and resisting reflection on one's own work invited by course material or peer feedback.
+Content comprehension of the material and offering creative and constructive insight interacts with all the course materials (readings and lectures) appropriate to the topic, demonstrating comprehension of the material. material.
+Alternately, The student's assignment either does not refer to any course material or clearly misunderstands the material it does use.
+Collegiality conversation on the academic in tone (or is appropriate to the intended audience), though can emphasize deconstructive interaction more than not entirely appropriate to the intended audience) and/or is defensive about engaging in constructive self- The assignment is entirely informal (or is inappropriate to the intended audience) and/or may be entirely negative by attacking others and resisting reflection on one's own work invited by course material or peer feedback.